Al-Nasr Children's Hospital: History and capacity

 The hospital was founded in 1961.
 As of 2021, it had approximately 145 beds and a staff complement of around 270-300 employees, including medical doctors, nurses, and support staff.

 The hospital provides a wide range of pediatric services, including neonatal and newborn care, intensive care, outpatient clinics, and specialties such as cardiology, respiratory medicine, emergency pediatrics, and both communicable and non-communicable disease treatment.

 Role in Gaza's Healthcare System

 Al-Nasr Children’s Hospital is among the central pediatric institutions for northern Gaza, serving thousands of children yearly.
 It often handles critical cases including neonatal emergencies, complications from respiratory illnesses, and chronic conditions.
 Its role has become especially crucial amid damage and closures of other hospitals due to the conflict.

 2023 Israeli bombardement and siege

-On 10 November 2023, Doctors Without Borders reported that forcefully evacuated medical workers at Al-Nasr Children's Hospital had to leave babies in incubators after the IDF bombed the paediatric hospital.
+On 10 November 2023, Doctors Without Borders reported that forcefully evacuated medical workers at Al-Nasr Children's Hospital had to leave babies in incubators after the IDF bombed the pediatric hospital.
 The Israeli soldiers forbade the families from going near the newborns, no one could reach the hospital and ambulances on the road were also targeted.